-As the festival season begins this weekend in the midst of the COVID-19 pandemic, homebuyers can look forward to a wide range of freebies such as stamp duty and GST waivers and schemes that include the property swap option.
+During the festive season in the midst of the COVID-19 pandemic, homebuyers can look forward to a wide range of freebies such as stamp duty and GST waivers and schemes that include the property swap option.
 Developers can hope to see sales recover after a lull of six months on the back of pent up demand.

 The upcoming season may also turn out to be a great buying opportunity for fence-sitters scouting for deals and NRIs.
 Interest rates have fallen and there is a massive supply of affordable and mid-income housing across top cities.

 Homebuyers today prefer going in for a ready-to-move-in property and demand in this segment may be high this season.
 Some buyers may also be considering an upgrade with the pandemic necessitating the need for spacious and bigger homes on account of work-from-home.

 Cash discounts, lower interest rates, free accessories, GST and stamp duty waivers not to mention free maintenance – builders are leaving no stone unturned to attract homebuyers this season.

 “COVID-19 has accelerated the need and importance of owned homes for a generation that was tilting towards renting over buying.
 The coming quarter will be a great buying opportunity for fence-sitters, quick-decision makers, and another customer segment that can yield returns are NRIs,” said Chaitanya Seth, partner - Business Consulting – Real estate sector, EY India.

 One big shift in the strategy of customer engagement is the extensive use of digital marketing and digital engagement tools by the developers to improve the scale, outreach, and, eventually sales.
 As against last year, the need for bigger and safe spaces, better amenities like large open spaces, having a co-work space in the project, flexible payment plans, and festive offers are going to be the demand drivers, he said.